MicrosoftDocs/customer-insights/ci-docs/export-klaviyo.md

 1. Enter your **Klaviyo List ID**.

 1. In the **Data matching** section, in the **Email** field, select the field that represents a customer's email address.

+1. Select the segments you want to export.

 1. Select **Save**.